pardawalla/cucumber-testng-java-take1/README.md

         Using the TradeMe Sandbox environment retrieve a list of charities, and confirm that `St John` is included in the list.
     - *Scenario: I can make a POST Request*
         Send a post request, and verify that it was successful using httpbin.org

+Only the Chrome browser is supported for the web UI tests.
+All dev and testing was done using the Chrome browser and the VS Code editor.

+To run the tests from the project directory, using the terminal run the command `mvn clean test`

 ## Dev Env
 - Editor: VScode
 - OS: macOS Ventura 13.1
+- Browser: Chrome Version 108.0.5359.124 (Official Build) (x86_64)

 ## Requirements